 In northeast Santa Rosa County within the Blackwater State Forest, we find Bear Lake, approximately 2 miles east of Munson, FL, on SR 4.
 A dual-launch concrete boat ramp is available in the Bear Lake Campground.
 Ample parking, a handicapped-accessible fishing pier, and an informational kiosk all situated near this ramp.
 The Florida Division of Forestry maintains the campground, including bath/restroom facilities and camping and picnic areas.
 The Division of Forestry (DOF) charges a $2.00/car fee to all persons entering the campground area.

 Two primitive dirt boat landings are accessible from Hurricane Lake Rd. and are not currently subject to this fee.
 A limited number of small Jon-boats and canoes are available to rent from DOF for the lake.
 Information regarding rentals, call 850-957-6140.
 Bear Lake is subject to the rules and regulations currently in effect for Fish Management Areas.
 Please refer to a current copy of the Florida Freshwater Sport Fishing Regulations.
 Bear Lake prohibits gasoline motors from operating on; however, electric trolling motors are allowed.
 From the county line, go east on SR 4 to Bear Lake Road.
 Turn right on Bear Lake Road and go 0.5 miles to the ramp on the right.

-Single-lane ramp with paved parking lot capable of accommodating 30 vehicles.
+Lake provides a single-lane ramp with a paved parking lot capable of accommodating 30 vehicles.